kadauber/mtg-seating-prototype/README.md

 # MTG Seating Prototype

+The MTG Seating app was created by Kimberly Dauber for the MIT Musical Theater Guild.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

 ## Development server